Anshuman-37/MLIS_Project_Ideal/README.md

 If you want to make some changes to the model please restart the kernel and run all the cells with updated values

-The Rbf kernel gives varied answers please run it again its accuracy should be more than 90%
+The Rbf kernel gives varied answers please run it again its accuracy should be more than 90%.
+Try running it, again!!!